Dewalt DXGNR8000 - 8000/10000W Portable Generator With Electric Start

 Features

-From a security standpoint, the product offers an automatic low oil shut-off and an overload protection (circuit breaker), allowing you to use it with a peace of mind.
+Security-wise, this product benefits from an automatic low oil shut-off and an overload protection (circuit breaker), which gives you a complete peace of mind when using it.

 The DXGNR8000 also benefits from Dewalt’s CO Protect carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator is automatically shut down.